award

 • In one year, Las Vegas alone saw about 24,000 reported car accidents.

-• The timing of accidents is also notable, with the majority occurring between 4:00 p.m. and 5:00 p.m. on weekdays, suggesting a link to rush hour traffic.
+• The timing of accidents is also notable: most occur between 4:00 p.m. and 5:00 p.m. on weekdays, suggesting a link to rush-hour traffic.

 • Demographic trends show that males are more likely to be involved in car accidents in Las Vegas compared to females.